valboz/RTModel/README.md

 All models include the finite-size of the source(s).

-The modeling strategy is based on a grid search in the parameter space for single-lens models whereas a **template library** for binary-lens models is used including all possible geometries of the source trajectory with respect to the caustics.
+The modeling strategy is based on a grid search in the parameter space for single-lens models, whereas a **template library** for binary-lens models is used including all possible geometries of the source trajectory with respect to the caustics.
 In addition to this global search, planets are searched where maximal deviations from a Paczynski model occurs.

 The library is in the form of a standard Python package that launches specific subprocesses for different tasks.
 Model fitting is executed in **parallel** exploiting available processors in the machine.
 The full modeling may take from one to three hours depending on the event and on the machine speed.
-The results of modeling are given in the formn of a text **assessment file**; in addition, **final models** are made available with their parameters and covariance matrices.
+The results of modeling are given in the form of a text **assessment file**; in addition, **final models** are made available with their parameters and covariance matrices.

 `RTModel` also includes a subpackage **`RTModel.plotmodel`** that allows an immediate visualization of models and the possibility to review each individual fitting process as an animated gif.